cdjc/theoreST/doctrines/bible_inspiration.rst

 #.
 The Bible is the mind of Christ (`1 Corinthians 2:16`).
 Therefore it is the absolute standard for believers (`Psalm 138:2`).

 #.
 Pre-canon revelation from God occurred through the Holy Spirit.
-There was no written scripture until the time of Moses (2Samuel 23:2, `Ezekiel 2:2, 8:3, 11:1, 24, Micah 3:8, Hebrews 3:7`).
+There was no written scripture until the time of Moses (`2 Samuel 23:2, Ezekiel 2:2, 8:3, 11:1, 24, Micah 3:8, Hebrews 3:7`).

 #.
 Four categories of Old Testament revelation: